Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 How long does it take to drive the Grand Loop Road?

-Driving the entire Grand Loop without stops takes around 4 hours, not counting traffic, road closures, or stops.
-(And you’ll want to make lots of stops!)
-To fully appreciate the sights and attractions along the way, it's recommended to spend at least one full day exploring the road and its various stops—but two or more is even better as there is a lot to see and trying to fit everything into one day is doable, but makes for a long, full day.
+Driving the entire Grand Loop without stops takes around 4 hours, not counting traffic or road closures.
+(Not to mention all the stops you’ll want to make!)
+To fully appreciate the sights and attractions along the way, we recommend spending at least one full day exploring Grand Loop Road, but two or more is even better.
+There’s a lot to see in Yellowstone, and while trying to fit top highlights into one day is doable, it makes for a long, full day.

 When is the Grand Loop Road open?

-The Grand Loop Road begins opening to vehicles in mid April and closes for the winter at the end of October.
+The Grand Loop Road begins opening to vehicles in mid April and closes for the winter on November 1st.
 However, road openings are staggered, with the northern sections often opening earlier in spring and higher elevation sections opening later in May.
 All sections of Grand Loop Road are generally open around Memorial Day weekend through October 31st, weather permitting.
 Check Yellowstone’s official road status page before your trip for the most current information.

 Is Grand Loop Road one way?

 No, Grand Loop Road in Yellowstone is a two-way road, allowing traffic in both directions.
 It forms a figure-eight shape, making it possible to drive in either a clockwise or counterclockwise direction.
-This flexibility allows visitors to choose the best route for their needs based on what they want to see.
+This flexibility allows visitors to choose the best route for their needs based on what they want to see and where they’re starting from.

 Is Grand Loop Road in Yellowstone paved?

 Yes, Grand Loop Road is fully paved, providing easy access for all types of vehicles, including cars, RVs, and motorcycles.
-The road is well-maintained, but can be subject to seasonal closures due to snow or maintenance work, especially in the winter months.
-Driving on the paved road offers scenic views and access to most of the park's major attractions.
+The road is well-maintained but can be subject to closures due to weather or maintenance work, especially in the winter months.

-What are some must-see stops along the Grand Loop Road?
+What are some must-see stops along Grand Loop Road?

-Key stops along the Grand Loop include Old Faithful, Grand Prismatic Spring, the Grand Canyon of the Yellowstone, Mammoth Hot Springs, and Lamar and Hayden Valleys.
-Each location offers unique natural wonders and wildlife viewing opportunities, but there are many more fantastic stops depending on your interests.
+Key stops along Yellowstone’s Grand Loop include Old Faithful, Grand Prismatic Spring, the Grand Canyon of the Yellowstone, Mammoth Hot Springs, and Hayden Valley.
+Lamar Valley is a short detour off Grand Loop Road, but it is highly worth the trek.

-Can I drive the Grand Loop Road in one day?
+Can I drive Grand Loop Road in one day?

-It is possible to drive the entire loop in one day; however, this is a long, full, and rushed day.
-If you only have one day in Yellowstone, by all means… Drive Grand Loop Road and you’ll see as much of Yellowstone as possible with a short visit!
-However, if possible to extend your trip, we highly recommend at least one day exploring Yellowstone’s Lower and Upper Loops—and 3-4 days in the park when possible. it would be rushed, and you’d miss out on experiencing many of the park’s highlights.
-A better approach is to divide the loop into two sections: the Lower Loop and the Upper Loop, each of which can be explored in a separate day.
-For more details, check out our posts on Yellowstone’s Lower Loop and Yellowstone’s Upper Loop.
+It is possible to drive the entire loop in one day; however, this is a long, full day.
+If you only have one day in Yellowstone, by all means… Drive Grand Loop Road, and you’ll see as much of Yellowstone as possible in a short visit!
+However, if it’s possible to extend your trip, a better approach is to divide the loop into two sections: the Lower Loop and the Upper Loop, each of which can be explored on a separate day.
+Check out our posts on Yellowstone’s Lower Loop and Yellowstone’s Upper Loop for more details.

-What should I know about road conditions and closures?
+What should I know about road conditions and closures on Grand Loop Road?

-Road conditions in Yellowstone can change rapidly due to weather and construction.
-Snow, ice, and wildlife on the road can all impact driving conditions.
+Road conditions in Yellowstone can change rapidly due to weather (particularly in the fall and winter months) and construction.
+Wildlife on the road can also majorly impact driving conditions.
+(Bison jams are a real thing in Yellowstone National Park!)
 Check the current road status before you go, and be prepared for potential delays.

-Where are the best places to see wildlife along the Grand Loop Road?
+Where are the best places to see wildlife along Grand Loop Road?

 Some of the best spots for wildlife viewing include Lamar Valley (a short detour off Yellowstone’s Upper Loop), Hayden Valley, and the area around Mammoth Hot Springs.
 Bison, elk, bears, and wolves are commonly seen in these regions, especially during dawn and dusk.

-Are there places to eat and rest along the Grand Loop?
+Are there places to eat and rest along Yellowstone’s Grand Loop?

-Yes, there are several dining and lodging options along the Grand Loop, including at Mammoth Hot Springs, Tower Fall, Canyon Village, Fishing Bridge, Lake Village, Grant Village, and Old Faithful.
+Yes, there are several dining and lodging options along the Grand Loop, including at Mammoth Hot Springs, Tower-Roosevelt Junction, Canyon Village, Fishing Bridge, Lake Village, Grant Village, and Old Faithful Village.
 These areas offer a variety of services such as restaurants, general stores, and picnic areas.

-Is the Grand Loop Road suitable for RVs and trailers?
+Is Grand Loop Road suitable for RVs and trailers?

-What are some tips for driving the Grand Loop Road?
+What are some tips for driving Grand Loop Road?

 Here are some tips for driving Grand Loop Road in Yellowstone National Park.